ligato/docs/docs/user-guide/quickstart.md

 ```json
 172.17.0.2
 ```
-Then pass this address to agentctl using the `-e` or `--etcd-endpoints` flags:
+Then pass this address to agentctl using the `-e` or `--etcd-endpoints` flag:
 ```json
 docker exec -it vpp-agent agentctl -e 172.17.0.2:2379 kvdb <COMMAND>
 ```